Unleash/unleash/docs/deploy/migration-guide.md

 ## Upgrading from v3.x to v4.x

-(**Work In Progress**: Will be finalized when we release the official v4 version).

-Before you upgrade we strongly recommends that you take a full [database backup](/database_backup), to make sure you can downgrade to version 3.
+Before you upgrade we strongly recommend that you take a full [database backup](/database_backup), to make sure you can downgrade to version 3.

+You can also read the highlights of **[what's new in v4](../user_guide/v4-whats-new)**.

+### 1. All API calls now requires token.

+If you are upgrading from Unleash Open-Source v3 client SDKs did not need to use an API token in order to connect to Unleash-server.
+Starting from v4 we have back-ported the API token handling for Enterprise in to the Open-Source version.
+This means that all client SDKs now need to use a client token in order to connect to Unleash.

+Read more in the [API token documentation](../user_guide/api-token).

+### 2. Configuring Unleash

+We have done a lot of changes to the options you can pass in to Unleash.
+If you are manually configuring Unleash you should have a look on the updated [configuring Unleash documentation](./configuring_unleash)

-### 1. Role-based Access Control (RBAC)
+### 3. Role-based Access Control (RBAC)

 We have implemented RBAC in Unleash v4.
 This has totally changed the permission system in Unleash.